Patriot Bank Money Market Account Review: Options for Your Savings Needs in 2025

 Patriot Bank offers these options for savers:

-Star Savings requires $100 to open and earns a variable interest rate.
-Rates are tiered, based on the balance, so the more you save the higher the rate you could earn.
-There’s no minimum balance requirement and you can save for any goal.
+Patriot Bank’s Star Savings account goes beyond traditional savings accounts.
+It requires $100 to open and earns a variable interest rate.
+Patriot Bank interest rates for this account are tiered, based on the balance, so the more you save, the higher the rate you could earn.
+There’s no minimum balance requirement, and you can save for any goal.
 This account may be attractive if you typically maintain a higher balance in savings.

 Youth Savings is designed for kids and teens under age 18.
-There are no monthly fees, no minimum deposit requirements, and no minimum balance requirements for this account.
-The Youth Savings account earns a competitive rate.
+It has no monthly fees, minimum deposit requirements, or minimum balance requirements.
+Patriot Bank rates for the Youth Savings account are competitive.

-Health Savings Account or HSAs are special savings accounts for health care expenses.
+Health Savings Accounts, or HSAs, are special savings accounts for health care expenses.
 You can open one of these accounts if you have a high deductible health plan and invest the money you save.
 They offer some tax benefits and allow you to save for future medical expenses on a tax-deferred basis.

 Certificates of Deposit